OSGeo/PROJ/docs/source/usage/projections.rst

 Prime Meridian
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-A prime meridian may be declared indicating the offset between the prime meridian of the declared coordinate system and that of greenwich.
-A prime meridian is declared using the "pm" parameter, and may be assigned a symbolic name, or the longitude of the alternative prime meridian relative to greenwich.
+A prime meridian may be declared indicating the longitude offset between the prime meridian of the declared coordinate system and that of greenwich.
+A prime meridian is declared using the ``+pm`` parameter, and may be assigned an angle in DMS or decimal degrees format, or as a hard-coded name.

 Currently prime meridian declarations are not used by the ``pj_inv()`` and ``pj_fwd()`` calls.
 Consequently the user utility :program:`cs2cs` does honour prime meridians but the :program:`proj` user utility ignores them.

-The following predeclared prime meridian names are supported.
-These can be listed using with ``cs2cs -lm``.
+Hard-coded prime meridians can be listed with ``cs2cs -lm``.
+Note that the following list is no longer updated, and some values may conflict with other sources.

  ===========     ================
  Meridian        Longitude